SS Alice F. Palmer: Sinking

-Lifeboat #1

-On 29 July Alice F. Palmers lifeboat #1, commanded by Bosun, with 15 crew members landed near Lourenço Marques in Portugal Mozambique.
+On 29 July Alice F. Palmer's lifeboat #1, with 15 crew members landed near Lourenço Marques in Portuguese Mozambique.
 At Lourenço Marques they were able to get a passage to U.S. Naval facility at Durban, South Africa.

-Lifeboat #2

-On July 26, 1943 lifeboat #2 with 11 of the merchants and 11 United States Navy Armed Guards landed on Bazaruto Island, Portuguese East Africa of Mozambique.
-The chief mate was in command of lifeboat #2.
-From Bazaruto Island, on July 28 a motorboat took them to Vilancula.
+On 26 July 1943, lifeboat #2 with 11 of the merchants and 11 United States Navy Armed Guards landed on Bazaruto Island, Portuguese East Africa of Mozambique.
+From Bazaruto Island, on 28 July a motorboat took them to Vilancula.
 On Vilancula they rested and treated the crew that were ill.
-On August 4 the crew walked from Vilancula to another small village, in the morning they walked to another small village.
-At this another small village, they were able to get a ride in a 1929 ford flatbed truck, to Inhambane.
+On 4 August the crew walked from Vilancula to another small village, in the morning they walked to another small village.
+At this another small village, they were able to get a ride in a 1929 Ford flatbed truck, to Inhambane.
 At Inhambane they stayed the night at a Catholic church dormitory.
 At Inhambane they were able to get a small passenger ship to Lourenco Marques.
 From Lourenco Marques they took a train to Johannesburg.
 From Johannesburg they were able to take a train to Durban, South Africa.
-They arrived on September 20, 1943 to Durban, which Alice F. Palmer was traveling to.
+They arrived on 20 September 1943, to Durban, which Alice F. Palmer was traveling to.
 A Durban they meet up with the crew of Lifeboat #1.

-Armed Guard Navy Sailors in Lifeboat #2: Dale, Serna, Grasty, Walden, Williams, Bowman, Ellis, Hartman, Croke, Lisey and Ballack.
-Merchantmen in Lifeboat #2: Davis the chief mate, Howland the deck cadet, Aujong the 1st Asst. engineer, Kerwin, Scott, Miller, Fallon, Haller, Tenssey, Robertson and Beckett.